-4In the virtual competition, a move of at least 5 cm is considered clearly moving.
+$[\]frac{4}{3}$ In the virtual competition, a move of at least 5 cm is considered clearly moving.

-5In the virtual competition, a move of at least 5 cm is considered clearly moving.
+$^{^5\}mathrm{In}$ the virtual competition, a move of at least 5 cm is considered clearly moving.

 The referee blows the whistle (physical competition only), announces 'Free-Kick' blue or red and communicates "Direct / Indirect Free Kick" Blue/Red to the GameController or the assistant referee operating the GameController.

-The referee places the ball depending on the call and announces "Free Kick Ready" and communicates "Prepare Direct / Indirect Free Kick" Blue/Red to the GameController or the assistant referee operating the GameController.
+- The referee places the ball depending on the call and announces "Free Kick Ready" and communicates "Prepare Direct / Indirect Free Kick" Blue/Red to the GameController or the assistant referee operating the GameController.
 The player taking the free kick has up to 30 seconds to position themselves for the free kick.
 In the virtual competition, any player from the team taking the free kick may announce that the player is ready to take the free kick at any point by sending a message to the GameController.
-In the physical competition, the robot handler of the team taking the free kick can announce to the referee that the player is ready to take the free kick.
+In the physical competition, the robot handler of the team taking the free kick are sensed to the sense that the player is ready to take the free kick at any point - free kick can announce to the referee that the player is ready to take the free kick.
 Players are guaranteed at least 15 seconds to move away from the ball.
 They may take up to 30 seconds if the team taking the free kick has not announced their robot is ready to take the kick off.
 Any opponent robot still illegally positioned is considered as an incapable player and must be removed from the field for 30 seconds removal penalty.
-The referee may decide to execute the free kick before 15 seconds have passed if the team taking the free kick have announced their robot is ready and if no opponent is illegally positioned.
+The referee may decide to execute the free kick before 15 seconds have passed if the team taking the free kick - have announced their robot is ready and if no opponent is illegally positioned.
 Once the free kick can be executed, the referee blows the whistle (physical competition only) and communicates "Execute Direct / Indirect Free Kick" Blue/Red to the GameController or the assistant referee operating the GameController.